evilusean/Pysean/Python-Live-Chat-App/README.md

 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/6Disconnect.jpg"</left>
 </p>

+Line 88, @app decorater syntax on disconnect <br/>
-Disconnect function
+Line 89, Disconnect function <br/>
+Line 90-91, Gets room and name from user session <br/>
+Line 92, users leaves the room <br/>
+Line 93-97, Checks for the room in rooms dictionary, subtracts a member, if the member count is equal to or less than zero, deletes room <br/>
+Line 99, sends a message to the room <br/>
+Line 100, sends a print message to server console for debugging <br/>
-and finally, the webserver initialization
+Line 103, and finally, the webserver initialization <br/>